-Simply use an ice cube tray to use frozen liquid creamers in chilled drinks such as frappes and iced coffees.
-Simply place the frozen cubes in your drink and stir.
+Use an ice cube tray to use frozen liquid creamers in chilled drinks such as frappes and iced coffees.
+Place the frozen cubes in your drink and stir.
 If you wish to use them in hot coffee, defrost and melt the creamer first.

 Powdered creamers can also be frozen, and the results are excellent.
 Because frozen granules melt more slowly in cold coffee, this method works best if you want to utilize your creamer for hot coffee.

-Simply place the full container in the freezer area to freeze this type of creamer.
+Place the full container in the freezer to freeze this type of creamer.
 It can be frozen for up to 6 months, much like liquid creamer.
 Place the creamer container in a freezer bag for further protection against freezer burn.

 Frozen powdered creamers

-To use frozen powdered creamer, simply remove it from the freezer and stir it into your beverage with a spoon.
-Because powdered items tend to clump together when frozen, you may need to stir thoroughly to incorporate all of the creamer into the coffee.
+To use frozen powdered creamer, remove it from the freezer and stir it into your beverage with a spoon.
+Because powdered items tend to clump together when frozen, you may need to stir thoroughly to incorporate all of the creamers into the coffee.

 Tips and tricks for easier liquid coffee creamer freezing

-So, how should you store your holiday coffee creamers once they’ve been frozen?
+So, how should you store your holiday coffee creamers once frozen?
 Here are some pointers and best practices to keep in mind.

 If you’re freezing in the original bottle, there’s no need to take anything out beforehand.